 Small Scale Uses for Biogas

-The produced gas can be recovered and used either directly for cooking and lighting or it can be transformed into heat in a gas heater system or into combined heat and power (CHP) in a cogeneration unit.
-The digestate (nutrient-rich sludge) can be used as fertilising soil amendment in agriculture.
+The produced gas can be recovered and used either directly for cooking and lighting or it can be transformed into heat in a gas heating system or into combined heat and power (CHP) in a cogeneration unit.
+The digestate (nutrient-rich sludge) can be used as a fertilising soil amendment in agriculture.

 Animal manure and kitchen waste contain a lot of organic matter and generally, the process produces enough biogas for the family to cover at least cooking requirements.
 Humans produce less excreta, which contains less material that can be converted to biogas than animal dung.
 However, toilets, if available can directly be linked to the biogas plant where human faeces are digested together with the other wastes.
-This option provides a safe treatment of human excreta and thus improves the hygienic situation of the family.
+This option provides safe treatment of human excreta and thus improves the hygienic situation of the family.